-Estonian World is a global independent online magazine, founded in London in 2012 and headquartered in Tallinn, Estonia.
-The magazine has editorial representations in London, New York, Washington, Atlanta, Toronto, Sydney, Berlin, Paris, Tokyo, Brussels and Tallinn, and contributors all over the world, on every continent.
+Estonian World is an independent online media outlet, founded in London in 2012 and headquartered in Tallinn, Estonia.
+The magazine has editorial representations in Tallinn, Boston, Los Angeles and London, and contributors all over the world.

 Estonian World Contributors

-Silver Tambur is the cofounder and Editor-in-Chief of Estonian World.
-He studied journalism at Tartu University and politics and society at Birkbeck College, and he’s worked at Delfi and the Estonian Public Broadcasting.
-He’s contributed to Business Sense in the UK and Radio New Zealand.
+Silver Tambur is the editor-in-chief and cofounder of Estonian World.
+He studied journalism at the University of Tartu and politics at Birkbeck College, London.
+He has been editor at the ERR’s news service in English, as well as contributing for the Deutsche Welle and Radio New Zealand.
 Contact Silver

-Sten Hankewitz is a journalist and Deputy Editor of Estonian World.
-Having lived most of his life in Estonia, he now resides in Atlanta, GA.
-He loves writing and besides blogging, he writes for Estonian World and other media outlets.
+Sten Hankewitz is a journalist and the executive editor of Estonian World.
+Having lived in Estonia, Spain and the UK, he now resides in the US.
+He loves writing and besides blogging, he writes for EW and other media outlets.
 He has strong convictions and he shows them unashamedly.
 Contact Sten

 Patrik Maldre heads the cyber defence initiative at the Center for European Policy Analysis in Washington.
 He holds a BA in philosophy and political science from the University of Illinois and an MA in international relations from the Institut Barcelona d’Estudis Internacionals (IBEI).

-Sander Saar is Estonian World’s co-founder and the technical wizard behind it.
-London-based, Sander currently also works for Maker Studios Inc, a division of The Walt Disney Company.
+Sander Saar is Estonian World’s cofounder and the outlet’s technical wizard.
+Los Angeles-based, Sander currently also works for Maker Studios Inc, a division of The Walt Disney Company.